Sean Murphy (racing driver): Racing career

 Murphy spent 2007 racing with SS Racing and competing for the ASA Super Late Model Challenge Series division title.
 He was awarded the ASA-Late Model Series Pat Burdow Memorial Rookie of the Year Title on Saturday at Five Flags Speedway.
 Murphy qualified with the fastest time for the fourth time and set a new ASALMS track record for the three times during the season (all divisions).

-Returning to the No. 07 truck of the renamed SS-Green Light Racing in 2008, Murphy earned his first and only top-10 in the Truck Series at Mansfield, which was also his best finish of the season.
+Returning to the No. 07 truck of the renamed SS-Green Light Racing in 2008, Murphy earned his first and only top-ten in the Truck Series at Mansfield, which was also his best finish of the season.
 He drove in five other races after that: Milwaukee, IRP, Bristol, Las Vegas, and Talladega.

 Murphy made his Nationwide Series debut in 2009, running three races (Iowa, Watkins Glen, and Bristol) in the No. 81 Dodge for MacDonald Motorsports.
 His best finish was a 20th at Bristol.
 He continued to compete in the Truck Series for SSGLR, this year in the No. 08 in all his starts (due to Chad McCumbee driving the No. 07 full-time in 2009).
 After running three races in that truck, he drove the No. 21 Dodge for GunBroker Racing at Talladega that year, substituting for Nick Tucker, the normal driver of that truck, who had never raced on a restrictor plate track before and was not cleared to race that weekend.

-He returned to SS-Green Light again in 2010, driving the No. 07 truck in the season-opener at Daytona.
+Murphy returned to SS-Green Light again in 2010, driving the No. 07 truck in the season-opener at Daytona.
 The team indicated that they wanted him to run the full season if sponsorship could be found, but it was not.
 The team ended up having multiple drivers in the No. 07 that year, and that race, which Murphy finished 13th in, ended up being his last start in NASCAR.